Wil Malone, the music producer and arranger, sent Geoff this brilliant tune derived from samples from Where Eagles Dare. It rocks the schloss!

 ‘One of our greatest living critics, not of the arts but of life itself, and one of our most original writers’ Kathryn Schulz, New York Magazine

-Published by Pantheon in the US on 12 February 2019 and by Penguin in the UK in October 2018.
+Published by Pantheon in the US (February 2019) and by Penguin in the UK (October 2018).

 ‘Geoff Dyer’s Broadsword Calling Danny Boy is an hilariously funny, freewheeling, rule-breaking, wholly original, scene-by-scene sprint through the crazy action film Where Eagles Dare.’
 Craig Brown, Daily Mail Books of the Year